 Brian Vander Ark – I was nearing mid-30s when “The Freshman” was a hit.
 That’s the bad thing, I was so immature.
 (Laughs) It really took me being married and having 3 kids when I was 45 to 50 years old to really understand more about the world and continue on in a life of music.

-CrypticRock.com – That comes at a different time for everyone, for some of us, it never happens.
-Last question for you.
+CrypticRock.com – That comes at a different time for everyone; for some of us, it never happens—last question for you.
 We also cover Horror and Sci-Fi films.
 If you are a fan of either genre, do you have any favorites?

 Brian Vander Ark – I love Horror movies!
 One of the last really great Horror films I saw was The Cabin in the Woods (2012) – it was very different, very cool.
 There have been a handful that have scared me, which is a lot to say, because I don’t get frightened very easily.
 I do enjoy that feeling at the edge of my seat and then being jolted; that doesn’t happen very often.
 I am a huge fan of Rosemary’s Baby (1968) and The Exorcist (1973), these movies that are films first, not just Horror movies.
 Recently, I loved It (2017)!
-That really took me and made me feel unease.
-I think it harkened back on those ’70s movies that I loved so much.
-What I loved about it is it didn’t have the typical, you turn a corner, and someone is standing there.
+That really took me and made me feel uneasy.
+I think it harkened back to those ’70s movies that I loved so much.
+What I loved about it is that it didn’t have the typical, you turn a corner, and someone is standing there.
 It had nice subtle moments that lead you along suspensefully until it got you.
 That is what the greatest classic Horror movies do, they don’t always rely on the bang and the gore.

 No comment